mjvh80/jefferson/README.md

 * if anything more complex is required, add a method to the context class (aka the model)
 * expressions are type safe
 * errors are descriptive, helpful and provide accurate source location information
+* the focus is runtime performance not compile performance

 ## Supported expression and template syntax
 Some of the following is supported (list not exhaustive):